- Early detection of cervical cancer

 There is a vaccine available that can prevent new infection with some of the types of HPV that have been associated with causing cervical cancer, anal cancer and genital warts.
 It is advised that young people are vaccinated before they have been exposed to the virus e.g. before they have had any sexual contact.
 The vaccine is available in Australia, free, for boys and girls aged 12 and 13 under the National HPV Vaccination Program.

-In Australia the vaccine is approved for use in males and females from 9–26 years.
-For those that did not receive the vaccination during the School Immunisation Program and would like to be immunised will need to get the vaccine from a doctor.
+In Australia the vaccine is approved for use in males and females from nine years old up to 26 years.
+For those that did not receive the vaccination during the School Immunisation Program and would like to be immunised, they will need to get the vaccine from a doctor.
 It will cost approximately $450 for the full three-dose course, which is given over eight months.

 Women still need to have regular Cervical Screening Tests from the age of 25, even after having the vaccine.

-National Cervical Screening Program - additional resources, including HPV and cervix cancer, and resources in other languages
+National Cervical Screening Program—additional resources, including HPV and cervical cancer, and resources in other languages

-Diethylstilbestrol (DES) and Cancer - DES was taken by some women in the 1950-70’s to try and prevent miscarriage and other pregnancy complications.
+Diethylstilbestrol (DES) and Cancer—DES was taken by some women between the 1950s and 1970s to try and prevent miscarriage and other pregnancy complications.
 Although the majority of persons exposed to DES, during pregnancy or in utero, will not experience any negative health effects, available research findings indicate that exposure to DES increases the risk of some health problems including some cancers.